fianulabs/actions/capture-blob/README.md

 # Fianu Capture Blob Evidence GitHub Action

 This GitHub Action captures evidence using the Fianu CLI.
-It authenticates using Google Cloud credentials and utilizes the Cosign CLI to sign and capture evidence in the form of blobs.
+It authenticates using either Google Cloud credentials or an identity token and utilizes the Cosign CLI to sign and capture evidence in the form of blobs.

 ## Inputs